martell-n-tardy/Country-Club-SQL/README.md

 * You are familiar with relational databases in Python

-    If not, again DataCamp offers a course
+    If not, again DataCamp offers a course:
     - Working with Relational Databases in Python (specifically chapter 4 of this course will be sufficient for this requirement)